 To be serious, the breach would have to be either:

-The court considers whether the loss is too remote, by looking at the term breached and at the loss that has, in fact, been caused.
+The court considers whether the loss is too remote, by looking at the term breached and that the loss that has, in fact, been caused.
 The court then asks whether the party in breach should have realised at the time of contracting that that sort of loss (if not its extent) was reasonably likely to result if that particular term were breached.

 In general, courts have decided that the kinds of losses that a party in breach should have expected to result are:

 A contract is illegal if it involves doing something that is a criminal act or a civil wrong, or against the public good.
 For example, it is an offence to sell a firearm to a person not licensed to hold one, so a contract to sell a firearm in these circumstances is illegal.
 A contract whose purpose is to get the party to it to break another legally binding contract that the party has made already is also illegal.
-Moreover, a contract which otherwise would be legal is illegal if its subject matter is to be used for an unlawful purpose.
-So, if a firearm dealer were to agree to sell a firearm to a person licensed to hold a firearm knowing that the buyer intends to use it to kill someone, that contract would be illegal.

 Courts will not enforce an illegal contract.
 Money paid or property transferred under an illegal contract cannot normally be recovered.
 There are exceptions however.
 For example, where a contract is made illegal by a statute passed for the protection of a class of people, a member of that class can get back money paid or property transferred by her or him under the contract.
-So a tenant would be able to recover money paid to a landlord which the landlord is prohibited by an Act to collect.

 The law about illegal contracts is very complex.
 If there is any doubt about the legality of a contract, seek legal advice.